-In short, YES, SEO does in fact work.
+In short, YES.
+SEO does work.
 The process of fine-tuning your site to load quickly, with clean code and content that is optimized for your users’ searches helps your site stand a better chance of ranking well on Google search engine result pages.

 During our meetings with potential clients, we often hear the question, “Does SEO really work?”
 That is quickly followed by a story of some SEO ninja that’s uncovered the secret recipe to endless free traffic in no time at all.

 The truth is, there’s no secret.
-SEO takes consistent, daily effort over time to achieve lasting, significant results.
-The good news: it can work for most people with the right expectations, a reputable SEO agency and the desire to invest accordingly.
+SEO takes patience, and a consistent effort to achieve significant results.
+The good news is that SEO does work for most people and can generate a positive return on investment (ROI).
+All it takes is the right expectations, a reputable SEO agency, and the desire to improve your online presence.

 Read more about

-A proper SEO campaign requires a broad mix of technical SEO, content, link building, PR, analytics, just to name a few.
+A proper SEO campaign requires a broad mix of technical optimization, content, link building, PR, and analytics, just to name a few.
 Whether you rely on an agency for help with all of these items or handle some internally, you need all of these pieces to overcome the hurdles many companies face that cause them to lose faith in SEO.
-When it all comes together, you’ll see the following happen:
+When it all comes together, you’ll know your SEO is working when you see the following happen:

 1. Keyword Growth